Creeper (Minecraft): Conception and design

 In later updates, the Minecraft developers decided that creepers "weren't quite unpredictable enough", and added the ability for creepers to become "charged creepers" when struck by lightning.
 Charged creepers have amplified explosion power and can cause other specific mobs killed in the blast to drop their heads (creepers, zombies, skeletons, and piglins).
 These heads can then be worn by the player, putting the head's model on them to look like that mob.

+The destructiveness and unpredictability of creepers was coined very early in development, during the Minecraft Classic stage.
+Overtime, Mojang Studios have changed their game design approach, with the guiding principle that all events that negatively affect the player should be a direct consequence of the player's own actions or lack of countermeasures against clearly foreseeable events.
+Lead designer Jens Bergensten stated that creepers would be unlikely to have been added to modern Minecraft, as he thinks it would be "controversial" to have player-made structures potentially damaged or destroyed, though reassuring that the mob will not be removed due to its iconic status.

 Appearances

 The creeper originally appeared in Minecraft in an early pre-alpha update as a common hostile mob that silently approaches players, hisses, then explodes.
-It appeared later in Minecraft spin-off games such as Minecraft: Story Mode, Minecraft Dungeons, Minecraft Legends, the discontinued Minecraft Earth, and the film adaption A Minecraft Movie (2025).
+It appeared later in Minecraft spin-off games such as Minecraft: Story Mode, Minecraft Dungeons, Minecraft Legends, the discontinued Minecraft Earth, the upcoming Minecraft Blast, and the film adaption A Minecraft Movie (2025).

 Outside of Minecraft, it also appeared in Terraria (2011), Torchlight II (2012), Borderlands 2 (2012), Octodad: Dadliest Catch (2014), and in Nintendo's crossover fighting game Super Smash Bros.
 Ultimate (2018), where the creeper has been featured as a Mii Brawler costume.
 A creeper is set to appear as a playable character in Sonic Racing: CrossWorlds.